 The Company's ability to collect outstanding patient receivables from third party payors is critical to its operating performance and cash flows.
 The primary collection risk with regard to patient receivables relates to uninsured patient accounts or patient accounts for which primary insurance has paid, but the portion owed by the patient remains outstanding.
 The Company estimates uncollectible accounts and establish an allowance for doubtful accounts in order to adjust accounts receivable to estimated net realizable value.
 In evaluating the collectability of accounts receivable, the Company considers a number of factors, including the age of the accounts, historical collection experience, current economic conditions, and other relevant factors.
 Accounts receivable that are determined to be uncollectible based on the Company's policies are written off to the allowance for doubtful accounts.
 Significant changes in payor mix or business office operations could have a significant impact on the Company's results of operations and cash flows.
 A summary of activity in the Company's allowance for doubtful accounts is as follows (in thousands):

-Balance at Beginning of Period Additions Charged to Costs and Expenses Accounts Written Off, Net of Recoveries Balance at End of Period Year ended December 31, 2012 \$ 2,424 \$ 6,389 \$ (1,329) \$ 7,484 Year ended December 31, 2013 7,484 21,701 (10,840) 18,345 Year ended December 31, 2014 18,345 26,183 (22,079) 22,449
+Balance at Beginning of Period Char dditions ged to Costs I Expenses Wri Accounts tten Off, Net Recoveries Balance at End of Period Year ended December 31, 2012 \$ 2,424 \$ 6,389 \$ (1,329) \$ 7,484 Year ended December 31, 2013 7,484 21,701 (10,840) 18,345 Year ended December 31, 2014 18,345 26,183 (22,079) 22,449